 Wake up to watch the sunrise from your balcony and then grab free breakfast at The View.
 After you’re full, hop in your car and zip through the dirt roads of Monument Valley.
 There are hiking trails and horse riding available if you have time.

 Drive 2.5 hours to Arches National Park and stay in Moab.
 Choose which trails you would like to hike for the day.
 I did Devils Garden Primitive Loop and the Windows Loop Trail.
 Sunset over the Windows Loop Trail is highly recommended.
-This day was probably the best day of my life for photography, seeing the sunrise in Monument Valley and set in Arches National Park.
+If you’re not there in the winter like I was, you can also hike to Delicate Arch.

 Day 10: Head to Bryce Canyon